Online student community

 This Facebook group allows prospective students to connect with enrollment coaches, ask general questions, learn ASU fun facts and meet other future students.

-ASU Slack messages
+ASU Slack communities

 This messaging app allows ASU Online students to chat with other Sun Devils, success coaches and connect to ASU resources.